On the limit configuration of four species strongly competing systems: Main results and proofs

 \boss It is easy to verify that conditions \eqref{cond12} hold if the admissible datum \(\Phi=(\phi_1,\phi_2,\phi_3,\phi_4)\) satisfies the following symmetry conditions

 for any \(x=(x_1,x_2)\in\partial D\). \eoss

 Proposition \ref{CNeS} gives necessary and sufficient conditions on the datum such that the solution of the minimum problem \eqref{minimo} generates a 4-point configuration with the quadruple point \(p\in D\) and suggests that the most probable configurations in nature are the one with 3--points.
-However a 4-point configuration can be obtained as limit of 3--points configurations.
-This is a consequence of the continuously dependence of the minimum in \eqref{minimo} on the boundary data (cf. \cite[Theorem 3.2]{ctv3})).
-In fact we expect that, generically, the solution of the segregation problem \eqref{diffeq4} has two 3--points, with respect to a suitable measure in the space of the admissible boundary data.
+However a 4-point configuration can be obtained as limit of 3--points configurations (see Remark \ref{codim}).
+This is a consequence of the continuously dependence of the minimum in \eqref{minimo} on the boundary data (cf. \cite[Theorem 3.2]{ctv3}).
+In fact we expect that, generically, the limit configuration has two 3--points, with respect to a suitable measure in the space of the admissible boundary data.